CodeYourFuture/CYF-PD/content/blocks/transferable-skills/readme.md

       * What skills do you use to adapt new situations?

-      * What skills do you use during this bootcamp?
+      * What skills do you use during this course?
   - name: Giving each other feedback
     time: 15
     goal: To practice providing feedback.